Discover Iceland's Midnight Sun

 Hótel Klettur or similar Breakfast & dinner

 Full Day ItineraryToday, travel along the South Coast of Iceland, between the sea, rugged mountains, glaciers, and waterfalls.
 Explore the black lava beach, Reynisfjara, and bird cliffs before stopping at the Skógafoss waterfall, another must-see location in South Iceland.
 The crashing water creates a mist that results in frequent and magical rainbows, adding more memorable experiences to the sheer beauty of this stunning scenery and place.
-Afterward, visit the Skógar folk museum with its turf houses assemblage of traditions of territorial relics on display.
+Afterward, visit the Skógar folk museum, which has its turf houses and assemblage of traditions of territorial relics on display.

 Day 13 Reykjavik/USA